 - Get an estimated Code Review time for a pull request.

 The bot serves as a personal assistant to ensure each developer can manage their code review workload more efficiently.

 While Engineering Leads and Team Leads are the primary and direct users of Git analytics, developers can benefit from the insights.
-Through one-on-ones and 360 reviews, Engineering Leads can share and use Git analytics with their reports to fulfill their responsibility of nurturing and assessing developers.
+Through One-on-Ones and Peers Feedback, Engineering Leads can share and use Git analytics with their reports to fulfill their responsibility of nurturing and assessing developers.
 Such data sharing can also be done at the inquest of developers.
 Whether to assess their impact as code reviewers or interest in their Cycle Time over time, developers can request access to their personal data in their current project for individual growth.